Is Boots No 7 Protect & Perfect the new anti-ageing wonder serum?

 4. Is the concentration of ingredients actually enough to have a beneficial effect?

-Luckily for us all, we have the internet and for me, my best friend The Google.
-If you look around you will find Boots No 7’s scientific advisor Dr Mike Bell illuminating us on the key ingredients in the Lift & Luminate serums.
+On a recent search on the internet, I found Boots No 7’s scientific advisor Dr Mike Bell illuminating us the key ingredients in the Lift & Luminate serums.